jarun/buku/README.md

 2. Create a sweeter shortcut with some convenience.

        alias b='buku --suggest'
 3. Auto-import bookmarks from your browser(s).
+Please quit the relevant browsers beforehand to ensure the databases are not locked.

        b --ai
 4. Manually add a bookmark (for hands-on).